v-rgrace/Viva/Viva/glint/setup/copilot-managers.md

 	 :::image type="content" source="../../media/glint/setup/copilot-copy-image.png" alt-text="Screenshot of the Copilot copy symbol.":::

-## Copilot in Viva Glint use in other Glint reports
+## Copilot use in other Glint reports

 Ask Copilot in Viva Glint different questions to drill down for meaningful insight.
 It takes practice.
 Copilot in Viva Glint uses the filters applied to the report the user is viewing.